ART BY EMBRY VALENTINO

 awards

-2024-2025 Joseph Skinner Fellowship for Alums in Art Studio, Mount Holyoke College.
+2025 Artivism Award - HOWL: The Art of Dogs - BACKED INTO CORNERS (2025), Wild Heart Gallery, Virtual Exhibition.2024-2025 Joseph Skinner Fellowship for Alums in Art Studio, Mount Holyoke College.
 South Hadley, MA.2023 Five College Prose and Poetry Prize Winner.
-Amherst, MA.2020-2023 Full Tuition Scholarship from the Frances Perkins Scholar Program at Mount Holyoke College.
+Amherst, MA.2020-2023 Frances Perkins Scholarship, Mount Holyoke College.
 South Hadley, MA.

 education